lyriad/CORD19-Search-Engine/README.md

   ```

   ### environment variables
+  - `MONGO_URI_1`: URI of the database could be hosted online or local
-  - `MONGO_URI`: URI of the database could be hosted online or local
+  - `MONGO_URI_2`: URI of the database could be hosted online or local